gmcg95/CoolandSmart_marketplace/README.md

 8. Run the development server:\
     python manage.py runserver

-⇒ starting with "4.", the prompts needs to be executed in the terminal (Pycharm/Command Prompt)
+⇒ starting with "4.", the prompts needs to be executed in the terminal (Pycharm/Command Prompt).
+  *also "3." should be executed in the Command Prompt after navigating (cd) in the desired local path.

     Usage

 1. Access the marketplace:\